src-d/engine-deprecated/README.md

 **Note for Windows:** Docker for Windows [requires shared drives](https://docs.docker.com/docker-for-windows/#shared-drives).
 Other than that, it's important to use a workdir that doesn't include any sub-directory whose access is not readable by the user running `srcd`.
 As an example using `C:\Users` as workdir will most probably not work.
 For more details see [this issue](https://github.com/src-d/engine/issues/250).

-source{d} Engine can [query code repositories](#querying-code) and its capabilities include [parsing code](#parsing-code) into [Universal Abstract Syntax Trees](#babelfish-uast) as well, via different interfaces.
+source{d} Engine provides interfaces to [query code repositories](#querying-code) and to [parse code](#parsing-code) into [Universal Abstract Syntax Trees](#babelfish-uast).

 In this section we will cover a mix of some commands and interfaces available.

 **Note:**
-The first time you run some of these commands, source{d} Engine will download and install the Docker containers as needed.
-Be aware that this might take a bit of time if it is the first time you use them.
+source{d} Engine will download and install Docker images on demand.
+Therefore, the first time you run some of these commands, they might take a bit of time to start up.
+Subsequent runs will be faster.

 #### Querying Code